plsuwu/kori-coinflip/README.md

 ## installation

-this extension is pretty specific to google chrome/chromium, but im going out on a limb and assume chrome extensions are (mostly) universally compatible across chromium-based browsers.
+this extension is pretty specific to google chrome/chromium, but im going out on a limb and i will assume chrome extensions are probably (mostly?) universally compatible across chromium-based browsers.

 surely...